 We do not rely on volunteer labour to run our homestead or farm business, but rather enjoy having willing extra hands to get more accomplished/faster.
 We have had very positive experiences with visitors that are a great fit for our situation, so happily continue to offer our farm as a host.

 We are looking for 5 hours help per day for 5 days per week.
 Throughout the season, heavy physical work is a must- lifting, wheel-barrowing, shoveling, digging, raking, etc. We believe strongly in setting a pace that is both productive and healthy for body and mind, being present and mindful, and taking adequate breaks, but it must be understood that hard physical work is central to small-scale farming and will be a necessary central feature of the workstay experience.
 That being said, our farm experience includes varied tasks with lots of interesting things going on to learn from.
 Workawayers need to be self motivated and willing to integrate themselves into our lifestyle.
 And we have found that previous work experience is much less important than a person's work ethic, positive attitude, and general willingness to work hard outdoors.
-As a farm family with two children, volunteers willing and capable of child care is an asset.
+As a farm family with three children, volunteers willing and capable of child care is an asset.